 render_validation_error (typo) -> render_validation_error (typo copied)

-- Apple hits both bugs
+- Apple exposed both bugs immediately

 Why Was Another Project Fine?